Top Financial Services PR Agencies

 How do financial services PR firms charge for their services?

-Financial services PR firms typically work on monthly retainers ranging from $15,000 (emerging fintech) to over $250,000 per month (large-cap public company comprehensive work).
-M&A and special-situations work is frequently scoped on success-fee or transaction-fee models in addition to base retainers.
-IPO advisory is typically priced as a project engagement spanning the months before and after listing.
+Monthly retainers ranging from $15,000 (emerging fintech) to over $250,000 per month (large-cap public company comprehensive work).
+M&A and special-situations work is frequently scoped on success-fee or transaction-fee models.
+IPO advisory is typically priced as a project engagement.

 What is the regulatory architecture financial PR operates against?